Silver Jubilee Government Degree College

 The University Grants Commission, New Delhi, conferred Autonomy in 2005.
 The National Accreditation and Assessment Council, Bangalore, has examined the academic and infra-structural facilities and awarded an "A" grade.
 The college has introduced vocational courses like Industrial Chemistry, Pharmaceutical Chemistry, Microbiology, Biochemistry, Computer science, and Travel and Tourism.
 Postgraduate courses in English, Telugu and Physics, Chemistry, Mathematics and Economics have been started.
 Jawahar Knowledge Centre train the students in communication skills, spoken English and software basics.

+In 2015, the Union Ministry of Human Resource Development sanctioned the creation of a cluster university including Silver Jubilee Government Degree College (Autonomous), K.V.R.
+Government College for Women (Autonomous) and the Government Degree College for Men.

+In 2022, due to the college's dilapidated physical condition, the government of Andhra Pradesh committed funding to building a new campus on a 50-acre site on Jagannatha Gattu.
+A cornerstone for the new building was laid by the state finance minister Buggana Rajendranath Reddy, education minister Audimulapu Suresh, and others.